vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/operator/backup-and-restore.md

 # Back up and restore NebulaGraph data

 To prevent data loss due to operational errors or system failures, NebulaGraph offers the Backup & Restore (BR) tool to help users back up and restore graph data.
 Dashboard Enterprise Edition integrates BR capabilities and offers simple UIs that allow users to perform data backup and restore operations in just a few steps.
-This document describes how to use Dashboard Enterprise Edition to backup and restore NebulaGraph data.
+This document describes how to use Dashboard Enterprise Edition to back up and restore NebulaGraph data.

 ## Limits